ZacJoffe/website/content/about.md

 date = "2014-04-09"
 +++

-I'm a third-year (3B) Software Engineering student at the University of Waterloo in the class of 2023.
+I'm a fourth-year (incoming 4B) Software Engineering student at the University of Waterloo in the class of 2023.

 I love all aspects about Software Engineering and plan to explore as much as I can throughout my education.